-Supplier relationships—fundamental to distributor growth
+Supplier relationships—fundamental to building and construction distributor growth

-Distributors are leaving money on the table
+Building and construction distributors are leaving money on the table

 “The supplier-distributor partnership is a win-win-win model, with benefits for suppliers, distributors and customers alike.
 But in my experience, few suppliers and distributors work in harmony today—because the processes and the technology are simply not in place to support truly collaborative working environment.” — Maureen “Mo” Barsema – CEO, Outside Looking In LLC, and former CFO, BJ Electric Supply, Inc.